tilln/jmeter-iso8583/README.md

 |16|<code>${__time(MMdd,)}</code>| |Currency conversion date|
 |17|<code>${__time(MMdd,)}</code>| |Capture date|

-If any particular field ID is present in the sampler as well as the template, the one in the sampler takes precedence.
+If any particular field number is present in the sampler as well as the template, the one in the sampler takes precedence.

 If a sampler has more than one template in its scope, their fields will all be merged into the sampler, unless a field is already present in the sampler *or* a template in a scope closer to the sampler.